 War on the East Coast

-Te Kooti fled inland, pursued by the armed constabulary commanded by Colonel George Whitmore, who suffered his first setback at the hands of Te Kooti at Ruakituri on 8 August.
-Two months later, on 10 November, Te Kooti attacked Matawhero and killed about 54 people, including 20 Māori and the resident magistrate, Reginald Biggs, who had originally exiled him to the Chatham Islands.
+Te Kooti fled inland, pursued by a force commanded by Colonel George Whitmore, who suffered his first setback at the hands of Te Kooti at Ruakituri on 8 August.
+Two months later, on 10 November, Te Kooti attacked Matawhero and killed about 60 people, including about 30 Māori and the resident magistrate, Reginald Biggs, who had exiled him to the Chatham Islands.

 Siege of Ngātapa

-Te Kooti escaped into Te Urewera, closely followed by units of Māori and armed constabulary.
+Te Kooti escaped into Te Urewera, closely followed by units of Māori and Armed Constabulary.
 In March and April 1869 he raided Whakatāne and Mōhaka.
-Losses were heavy, especially at Mōhaka on 10 April where 60 locals, mostly Māori, were killed.
-Brief skirmishes followed as Te Kooti continued to elude his pursuers.
-Nine colonial troops were killed at Ōpepe, near Lake Taupō, on 7 June.
+Losses were heavy, especially at Mōhaka on 10 April, when 60 locals, mostly Māori, were killed.
+Skirmishes followed as Te Kooti continued to elude his pursuers.
+Colonial troops were ambushed at Ōpepe, near Lake Taupō, on 7 June, with nine killed.

-Te Kooti’s last defence of a fixed position occurred at Te Pōrere, at the edge of the bush north-west of Mt Tongariro, on 4 October 1869.
-Confronted by contingents of armed constabulary supported by Ngāti Porou, Ngāti Kahungunu and Whanganui Māori, Te Kooti escaped once again but lost 37 men.
-He was not able to defend a fixed position again, instead staying ahead of determined pursuers like Captain Gilbert Mair and the Arawa Flying Column, which almost entrapped him at Earthquake Flat, Rotorua, on 7 February 1870.
+Te Kooti built a redoubt at Te Pōrere, on the edge of the bush north-west of Mt Tongariro.
+On 4 October 1869, this was attacked by Armed Constabulary and Ngāti Porou, Ngāti Kahungunu and Whanganui Māori, Te Kooti escaped once again but lost 37 men – and two fingers.
+He was not able to defend a fixed position again, instead staying ahead of determined pursuers like Captain Gilbert Mair and the Arawa Flying Column, which almost trapped him at Earthquake Flat, Rotorua, on 7 February 1870.
 Once again, Te Kooti managed to flee, as he would do again from Maraetahi in the Waioeka Gorge on 23 March.

 End of the wars

-Te Kooti was however engaged at Te Hāpua on 1 September 1871 and, finally, at Mangaone on 4 February 1872, again making good his escape but, by now, with very few adherents still alive.
-On 15 May 1872, Te Kooti took refuge in Arowhenua in the King Country, a settlement near the Waikato River west of Waotu.
+Te Kooti was engaged at Te Hāpua on 1 September 1871 and at Mangaone on 4 February 1872, again making good his escape but, by now, with very few adherents.
+On 15 May 1872, Te Kooti took refuge at Arowhenua in the King Country, a settlement near the Waikato River west of Waotu.
 He then moved to Te Kūiti, taking refuge at the Māori king’s stronghold of Tokangamutu and bringing the wars to an end.